c0dejump/HawkScan/README.md

  - [ ] Backup file csv of scan
  - [ ] Work it with py2 and py3
  - [ ] add option "-o" to backup file in directory of your choice
+ - [ ] add option rate-limit if app is unstable

  # Usage
  > pip install -r requirements.txt